 Fair Housing and Employment Act ("FHEA") violations

-Just like its passion for criminal law and cannabis business law, Reccius Law has uncommonly deep knowledge of the law and workings of the court system.
-We know the finer, more obscure points of the law to ensure that our clients are awarded the full relief they deserve.
-Tenant or landlord, an attorney is ready and available to talk with you about the legal situation facing your home or income property.
-Mr. Reccius and Mr. Cowan are also both trained in Mediation, arbitration and advanced negotiation tactics and understand the importance of a quick resolution.
+Just like its passion for criminal law and cannabis business law, Reccius Law has an in-depth and the law and workings of the court system.
+Out lawyers know the finer, more obscure points of the of California eviction law and defending tenants in unlawful detainers to ensure that our clients are awarded the full relief they deserve.
+Whether you are a tenant or landlord, an attorney is ready and available to talk with you about your rights as a renter or property owner!

 "California Tenants--A Guide to Residential Tenants' and Landlords' Rights and Responsibilities" California Guide for California Department of Consumer Affairs (July 2012)